Bira/octopus-carnival/_drafts/lphr-scene-06.md

 the PCs have arrived, the halfing goes to greet them as old friends and invites everyone to her office in the back so they can "catch up on old times".
-Most of the party understands immediately that this is an excuse to go somehwere private, and Arthur goes along because he sees the lady prepping a huge tray of pastries to take with her.
+Most of the party understands immediately that this is an excuse to go somehwere private, and Arcturus goes along because he sees the lady prepping a huge tray of pastries to take with her.

 Once in the office, Rexus introduces her as Laria Longroad, the owner of the coffee house and also one of the most well-connected Bellflower Network operatives in Kintargo.
 Laria and Urist alread knew each other and share a nod of recognition.
-Jade and Arthur can see that the "plump cook" exterior hides the kind of muscle that only comes from a life of hard fighting.
+Jade and Arcturus can see that the "plump cook" exterior hides the kind of muscle that only comes from a life of hard fighting.
 Jania can see this is a canny person with a lot of experience on the shady side of the street...

 Laria is generally happy that the PCs came along and saved Rexus.
 Her past interactions with him and Urist predispose her to trusting the party, and every